Sanctuaries & Sovereignty

 Keeping the iceberg sacred

-In the Flotilla, we teach that the soul is the hidden iceberg: what lies beneath the surface is sacred and unharvestable.
-This extends to our digital lives.
-The modern world treats your attention, your location, your relationships as commodities to be extracted.
+In the Flotilla, we teach that the soul is the hidden part of the iceberg: what lies beneath the surface is sacred and unharvestable.
+The modern world treats your attention, your place in life, your relationships as commodities to be extracted.
 We reject this.

-A data sanctuary is a physical or digital space where no surveillance is allowed, no personal data is collected without explicit consent, and the community gathers free from algorithmic manipulation.
-It may be a room with no cameras, a self‑hosted chat server, or an encrypted garden where penguins meet without being tracked.
+A sanctuary is a physical or digital space where no surveillance is allowed, no personal data is collected without explicit consent, where community gathers free from algorithmic manipulation.
+A place where every penguin can be free to make mistakes without public judgment, to experience unproductive joy without fear or shame.

-• Transparency: Use tools whose source you can inspect.
+• Transparency: Use only tools you can inspect.
+If you do not know how it works, leave it behind.

 • Collective Stewardship: When a tool is owned by the huddle, no single entity can betray it.

-Start with your own home: replace closed operating systems with open ones, use end‑to‑end encryption, and gather with your huddle in spaces free from commercial tracking.
+Start with your own home: replace closed systems with open ones, demand privacy when you need or want it, and gather with your huddle in spaces free from prying eyes.
 As the Flotilla grows, we will establish physical sanctuaries where the only current is the one we make together.

 “The soul is the only iceberg; what lies below the surface is sacred and unharvestable.”